William III of England: Legacy

 William's primary achievement was to contain France when it was in a position to impose its will across much of Europe.
 His life's aim was largely to oppose Louis XIV of France.
 This effort continued after his death during the War of the Spanish Succession.
 Another important consequence of William's reign in England involved the ending of a bitter conflict between Crown and Parliament that had lasted since the accession of the first English monarch of the House of Stuart, James I, in 1603.
 The conflict over royal and parliamentary power had led to the English Civil War during the 1640s and the Glorious Revolution of 1688.
 During William's reign, however, the conflict was settled in Parliament's favour by the Bill of Rights 1689, the Triennial Act 1694 and the Act of Settlement 1701.

 The historical verdict on William's qualities as an army commander is mixed.
 Many contemporaries agreed that he was a great field commander.
 Even his enemies spoke highly of him.
-The Marquis de Quincy, for example, wrote that it was due to William's insight and personal courage that the Allies held out at the Battle of Seneffe, while he also praises how William led his troops to safety during the battles of Steenkerque and Landen.
-Still, William has been blamed by French and British historians for his ability to be impatient and reckless and for treating the lives of himself and his soldiers lightly.
+The French Marquis de Quincy, for example, wrote that it was due to William's insight and personal courage that the Allies held out at the Battle of Seneffe, while he also praises how William led his troops to safety during the battles of Steenkerque and Landen.
+The 19th-century Dutch historian Willem Jan Knoop, who wrote extensively about William's military career, argued that William was an exceptional strategist and considered William’s military thinking unusually advanced for the 17th century, noting that his indirect approach to liberating Dutch territory in 1673, by cutting off French lines of communication, prefigured Napoleonic operational strategy.
+Still, William has been blamed by French and British historians for his impatience and recklessness, and for treating lightly his life and the lives of his soldiers.
 British historian John Childs acknowledges William's great qualities, but feels that he fell short as a field commander because, by often throwing himself into the fray, he no longer had the complete oversight.
-William commanded several field battles; Battle of Seneffe (1674), Battle of Cassel (1677), Battle of Saint-Denis (1678), Battle of the Boyne (1690), Battle of Steenkerque (1692) and the Battle of Landen (1693).
-While it cannot be disguised that most of these were defeats, it would be wrong to place the responsibility solely on him.
-He was up against a strong uniformly organised army with a coalition army.
+While William's campaigns were often tarnished by setbacks it would be wrong to place the responsibility solely on him.
+William was nearly always outnumbered and up against a strong uniformly organised army with a coalition army.
 Many of the coalition troops were not as practised and disciplined as the Dutch troops, and it took time to incorporate them into the Dutch system.
 William did not attach much value to traditional victory signs either.
-He considered himself a winner if he managed to inflate French losses to the point where French offensive plans had to be abandoned.
+Aware of his disadvantages, William often focused on limiting enemy gains and considered himself a winner if he managed to inflate French losses to the point where French offensive plans had to be abandoned.
 The battles he fought were almost all ones of attrition.
 That the Allies also suffered many casualties he took for granted.
 The Dutch army organisation was prepared for that; and, from 1689, so was England's.